jagerber48/sciform/docs/source/options.rst

 :mod:`sciform` provides a variety of options for converting numbers into formatted strings.
-These options including control over the rounding strategy, scientific notation formatting, separation characters and more.
+These options include control over the rounding strategy, scientific notation formatting, separation characters and more.

 .. _exp_mode: